 There's a period of time after a person is infected during which they won't test positive.
 This is called the HIV "window period."

-The window period can be from 9 days to 3 months, depending on the person's body and on the HIV test that's used.
-During that time, you can test HIV negative even though you're HIV positive.
-You can still catch HIV from someone who is in the window period.
+The window period can be from 10 days to 3 months, depending on the person's body and on the HIV test that's used.
+During that time, you can test HIV-negative even though you're HIV-positive.
+You can still get HIV from someone who is in the window period.
 In fact, there is evidence that a person in the window period is more likely to pass the virus on.

 Rapid antibody test – gives a positive result based on antibodies to HIV, not the virus itself.
 It takes your body up to 3 months to produce these antibodies at levels that can be detected by this test.

-RNA tests — show a positive result based on the presence of the virus.
+RNA tests – show a positive result based on the presence of the virus.
 These tests are more expensive than antibody tests, so are not offered in as many places.

 Home testing kits – As of Fall 2012, there are two "home tests" which have been approved by the FDA for use in the U.S.: